The following are some screenshots of the pop-ups that allow notifications to be displayed by websites in different web browsers:

 The notification pop-up in Google Chrome:

 Pop-up notification window in Opera:

-Google Chrome and Opera provide 2 buttons in pop-ups: Allow and Block .
+Google Chrome and Opera provide two buttons in pop-ups: Allow and Block.
 If you click the Allow button, the website will be allowed by the browser to send notifications to the user.
 If you click the Block button, the site will be blocked from sending the user notification.

 But the buttons provided on the pop-up dialog only allow or block notifications sent by the current website.
 If you open other websites that support push notifications, you will get pop-up notifications again.

-If you browse a lot of websites and they show pop-ups that allow notifications, it can be annoying and possibly ruin your browsing experience.
+If you browse many websites and show pop-ups that allow notifications, it can be annoying and possibly ruin your browsing experience.

 The following steps will help you enable or disable website notifications in your web browser:

 Turn off pop-up website notifications in Google Chrome

 2. Now select the option ” Settings ” from the main menu.

 3. It will open the Chrome settings page.
 Now scroll down to the bottom and click on the option ” Advanced “.